picccassso/Ariami/README.md

   <p><strong>Stream your music like Spotify.
 Except you own it.</strong></p>
 </div>

 Self-hosted music streaming that actually works.
-No subscription fees.
-No privacy concerns.
-No vendor lock-in.
+Your own self-hosted Spotify/Apple Music server, for free!

 Point your server at your music folder, scan a QR code on your phone, and you're streaming.
 Your entire library, anywhere you go.